Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Additional Experimental Results

 \subsection{Other Variance Reduction Method Comparisons}

-We also include more results about comparison between our ADSVRG and stochastic variance reduced gradient (SVRG) \cite{baker2019control, chen2019convergence, zou2018subsampled}, a popular variance reduction method in non-sparse case, to show the limitations of previous methods.
+We also include more results about the comparison between our AGENT and stochastic variance reduced gradient (SVRG) \cite{baker2019control, chen2019convergence, zou2018subsampled}, a popular variance reduction method in non-sparse case, to show the limitations of previous methods.